-Only one species of tortoise is known from Texas, the Texas tortoise.
-This modestly sized species can reach up to 8.75 inches (** cm).
+This modestly sized tortoise is the smallest North American tortoise and the only species native to Texas.
+Adults reach up to 8.75 inches (22 cm).
 The carapace is is rounded in dorsal perspective almost as wide as it is long and ranges in coloration from dark brown with beige highlights appearing on the center of the costal and vertebral scutes and on the edges of the marginal scutes.
 The plastron is colored similarly to the carapace with dark brown to black present on the edge of the plastral scutes distal to the midline.
 The head, neck and limbs are can range in coloration from tan to dark brown with some specimens exhibiting black scales on the front of the limbs and bottom of the feet.
 A pair of mental glands can be seen on the lower jaws of adult specimens.

-Within the United States, the Texas tortoise has a geographic distribution confined to southern Texas., Thisrange includes south of Del Rio and San Antonio.
-In Mexico the species is distributed from eastern Coahuila, nuevo Leon, Tamaulipas and northeastern San Luis Potosi.
+Within the United States, the Texas tortoise has a geographic distribution confined to southern Texas from south of Del Rio and San Antonio.
+In Mexico the species is distributed from eastern Coahuila, Nuevo Leon, Tamaulipas and northeastern San Luis Potosi.
 Within its range the Texas tortoise inhabits scrub forest, humid tropical zones and near desert situations with well drained soils.

 Weather permiting, this species can be found active almost every month out of the year.
 Unlike other North American tortoises, the Texas tortoise does not excavate a burrow.
 Instead it may use a pre-dug mammal burrow or prepare a pallet in which to reside.
 Tortoise pallets are created by the tortoise using its forelimbs, gular scute and edges of the shell to scraped away an area near the base of a small tree, shrub or clump of cacti.
 The pallet has an upwards slope from its vegetative base.
 This form of refugia is most often used during the oppresively hot days of summer and during cold winter days.
 The largest pallet ever documented was one that measured 4 inches (10 cm) in depth and 13 inches (33 cm) in length.
 (Auffenberg and Weaver, 1969).